 Battery manufacturing jobs grew by 3.8%.

-This data underscores the importance of the EV industry to the continued growth of the U.S. manufacturing sector.
-With strong federal investments and incentives, U.S. jobs and production capacity will likely continue to grow.
-By 2027, U.S. EV manufacturing facilities will be capable of producing approximately 5.8 million new electric vehicles annually.
+This data underscores the EV industry's significance to the ongoing growth of the U.S. economy.
+With strong federal investments and incentives, job creation and production capabilities are expected to continue rising.
+By 2027, U.S. EV facilities will have the capacity to produce approximately 5.8 million new electric vehicles annually.

-Blink’s Role in the Future of U.S. Manufacturing and EV Infrastructure
+Blink’s Role in the Future of U.S. Industry and EV Infrastructure